telerik/maui-docs/migrate-to-net-maui.md

 To reference the .NET MAUI controls, use wither of the following approaches:

-* Manually add the required Telerik assemblies to the solution.
+* Manually add the required Telerik packages to the solution.
 * Reference the Telerik NuGet packages.

 ### Manually Adding the Assemblies

-To manually add the Telerik assemblies, use the Telerik NuGet server to reference the Telerik NuGet package.
-By this time, you already have the Telerik NuGet Server configured in Visual Studio.
-Uninstall the `Telerik.UI.for.Xamarin` NuGet package and install the `Telerik.UI.for.Maui` package instead.

-For the detailed guide on configuring the Telerik NuGet Server and installing the Telerik UI for .NET MAUI NuGet package, go to the article about [installing Telerik UI for .NET MAUI with NuGet]({%slug telerik-nuget-server%}).

-### Referencing the Telerik NuGet Packages

-To reference the Telerik UI for .NET MAUI package, use the local NuGet feeds.
+replace the Telerik Xamaron assemblies with the Telerik UI for .NET MAUI package, using the local NuGet feeds.
 To get the Telerik UI for .NET MAUI `.nupkg` file, download any of the following:

 * An `automatic installation` for Windows or Mac.
 * The `.zip` file that contains the `.nupkg` file.
 * The `Telerik.UI.for.Maui.[Version].nupkg` file from your Telerik account.
 For the detailed guide, go to the article on [downloading the Telerik UI for .NET MAUI product files]({%slug download-product-files%}).

 When the `.nupkg` file is available on your machine, you are ready to set up the local NuGet feed.
 For the detailed guide on setting up the local NuGet package, go to the [Local feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) official Microsoft topic.

+### Referencing the Telerik .NET MAUI NuGet Packages using the Telerik NuGet Server

+When using the Telerik NuGet server, you can install the `Telerik.UI.for.MAUI` NuGet package in the .NET MAUI Application.

+For the detailed guide on configuring the Telerik NuGet Server and installing the Telerik UI for .NET MAUI NuGet package, go to the article about [installing Telerik UI for .NET MAUI with NuGet]({%slug telerik-nuget-server%}).

 ## Step 2: Register the .NET MAUI Controls